Eubrew-net/ATMOZ/uncertainty/readme.txt

-ATMOZ uncertainty code v5.0
+ATMOZ uncertainty code v6.0

-- Include the end date selection
-- Use the SZA, mu and m calculated through astronomical formulas
-- Include the temperature coefficients and its uncertainties of IZO16 campaign
+- New variables
+- Ozone absorption uncertainty calculated by Bootstraping method
+- Ozone uncertainty will be the less value in abs of the two solutions of the quadratic equation
+- Calculate the summary each 5 measurements (not used)